wickljas/PES_Board/docs/markdown/ultrasonic_sensor.md

 [PES Board Pinmap](../datasheets/pes_board_peripherals.pdf)

-To establish the connection, utilize the cable displayed in the following image, as it is compatible with the plug and socket on the sensor, and with pins on the PES board.
-When connecting the sensor to the PES board, remember that the yellow wire carries the bidirectional signal.
+To establish the connection, use the cable displayed in the following image.
+It is compatible with the plug and socket on the sensor and with pins on the PES board.
+When connecting the sensor to the PES board, remember that the yellow wire transmites the bidirectional signal.
 So, make sure to align the blue plug with the PES board accordingly to ensure a proper connection.

 <p align="center">
     <img src="../images/groove_cable_reworked.png" alt="Cables used to connect to the sensor" width="600"/> </br>